chetandg123/cQubeTesting-2.0/Readme.txt

 Steps to Download the chrome driver
 Note: Based on chrome browser version need to download chrome driver https://sites.google.com/a/chromium.org/chromedriver/downloads

-Steps to install and configure the awscli
-   Enter the below commands in the terminal sudo pip3 install awscli aws configure provide the s3 access key provide the s3 secret key provide the s3 default region

 Steps to execute the test script
 	1.Open the Terminal (Ctrl+Alt+t) in the ubuntu